Leamington Spa: Buses

 Local bus services are operated primarily by Stagecoach Midlands; destinations include Warwick, Banbury, Stratford-upon-Avon and Rugby.
 National Express Coventry operates a high-frequency service to Kenilworth, the University of Warwick and Coventry.

 Air

 Leamington's nearest international passenger airport is Birmingham Airport.

 Coventry Airport is a nearby general aviation airport and former tourist charter hub.
-It currently (2023) has no scheduled passenger services.
+It currently (end of 2025) has no scheduled passenger services and indeed is scheduled to close permanently in June 2026.

 Waterways

 The Grand Union Canal is used for recreation.
 It crosses the river Avon between Leamington and Warwick, and then passes the town to the south, parallel to the River Leam to the north.
 The rivers are not used for transportation, but there are proposals to render them navigable.

 Cycleways

 There are national and local cycleways into and around Leamington including a cycle path to Rugby following the former railway line part of National cycle route 41.

 Trams

 Between 1881 and 1930, Leamington & Warwick Tramways & Omnibus Company operated trams between the two towns.